dbushell/docker-ubuntu/README.md

 # 🐳 Ubuntu Docker Sandbox

 A configured Ubuntu sandbox container with Zsh and Starship shell prompt.
+Also with Vim, Git, and Node.js.

 ```sh
 docker pull ghcr.io/dbushell/ubuntu:latest